SEND Reforms: Transformation and Compliance Workstreams

 Action plans will identify the areas for development in order for all partners to meet the defined outcomes below.
 The action plan will identify lead officers/agencies, milestone dates and also describe what success looks like.
 The action plans will be RAG rated at each work stream meeting.

-Integrated Assessment & Service Delivery
+Integrated Assessment & Compliance

 - Statutory assessment and review timescales are met and comply with quality thresholds.

 - The multi-agency approach embeds the voice of the child, young person and parent/carer.

 - Intervention and support is in place through early help and preventative systems.